Myndex/SAPC-APCA/README.md

         * the standard observers for visual acuity (VA) with best correction, are grouped as:
             * 20/12 to 20/20: near-perfect human acuity
             * 20/20 to 20/40: normal impairment (can drive non-commercial)
-            * 20/40 to 20/70: substantial impairment (cannot drive)
+            * 20/40 to 20/63: substantial impairment (cannot drive)
-            * 20/80 to 20/200: Low Vision / disabling impairment
+            * 20/70 to 20/125+1: Low Vision / disabling impairment
-            * 20/200 and above: legal definition of blind
+            * Unable to descern ANY character on the 20/100 line: legal definition of blind
+                * Note the US SSA allows for acuity testing on log charts which unlike Snellen, have lines between 20/100 and 20/200.
+The SSA defines statutory blind as unable to descern any character on the 20/100 line, so 20/125+1 (able to see one character on the 20/100 line) does not qualify as statuory blind.
+        * The standard observers for visual field (VF) using a III4e stimulus are
+            * Greater than 55° temporal and 35° nasal perimeter both eyes (near normal field)
+            * Less than 55° temporal and 35° nasal perimeter in either eye (reduced field)
+            * Less than 20° perimeter in both eyes, or a -22 dB MD (statutory blind)
         * The standard observers for contrast sensitivity (CSF) are
             * Pelli Robson 2 (normal, 1% threshold)
             * Pelli Robson 1.5 (impaired, 3% threshold)